Liver Disease in Primary Care

 Professor Phil Newsome, Professor of Hepatology, University of Birmingham

 The course is aimed at GPs, practice nurses and other health care professionals working in primary care.

-Centre for Professional Development, College of Medical and Dental Sciences, University of Birmingham, Edgbaston, Birmingham, B15 2TT
+Centre for Professional Development, Medical School, University of Birmingham, B15 2TT

 How to apply